 Today We continue to cover calls in Seaside Park, Seaside Heights, South Seaside Park (Berkeley Township), and Island Beach State Park, as well as providing support to neighboring towns for mutual aid calls.
 We respond to approximately 2,000 calls a year ranging from heart attacks, diabetic emergencies, traumatic falls, fire standbys and much more.
 Additionally, we provided support during Super-Storm Sandy, the Boardwalk fire, the Gentlemen of the Road music festival and the annual Polar Bear plunge.

 In 2007, the amount of volunteer EMTs that were a part of Tri-Boro First Aid Squad began to decline.
 In order to prevent the loss of EMS coverage for the towns that we cover, we began billing for emergency responses/transports.
 Today we employ approximately 30 EMTs and have staff on duty 24/7, 365 days a year, to ensure the safety of the people within our community.
-With three state-of-the-art ambulances, a first responder SUV, a John Deere 4x4 Gator, and our newest edition of three bikes, we are able to respond to any emergency call that comes in.
+With four state-of-the-art ambulances, a first responder SUV, a John Deere 4x4 Gator, a Polaris Ranger side-by-side vehicle, and three bikes, we are able to respond to any emergency call that comes in.

 We still have a very large volunteer basis that we rely heavily on for fundraising and squad events.
 Despite the fact that we bill for emergency responses, the bulk of our expenses are paid for through the continued support of local residents and local businesses.

 In 2019 our crews responded to a total of 1,863 EMS calls.
 Additionally, we stood-by for multiple bad-weather events.
 We also provided EMS coverage for multiple events in the community including walks, races, concerts and street festivals.
 It was a great job by all of our employees and members and we look forward to serving the community in 2020!